Incipient quantum spin Hall insulator under strong correlations

-The transitions from the intermediate QSH phase to the TriMI and BI are also intriguing.
-In \figdisp{fig:nonintAF}(e), the valleys for different phases vanish abruptly at the phase boundary, indicating the topological phase transition (TPT) occurs through closing and reopening the single-particle gap.
-In contrast, the strongly correlated case at $\beta=10$, shown in \figdisp{fig:U6}(a), exhibits distinctly different behaviors.
-At the upper phase boundary, the valleys already become increasingly indistinct before the TPT takes place.
-This is also evident in the compressibility under the normal minimal flux ($\phi/\phi_0=1/36$) at varying temperatures, as plotted in \figdisp{fig:U6}(d).
-We observed an extended quasi-semi-metallic region around the TPT at $\lambda_v=2.2$ where the compressibility increases as temperature decreases indicating an extremely small gap.
-At the lower phase boundary of \figdisp{fig:U6}(a), the QSH valley persists beyond the TPT, while the TriMI valley dominates at small $\lambda_v$.
-This reveals that the charge gap does not close during the TPT.
-Consequently, in \figdisp{fig:U6}(d), the charge compressibility shows no evidence of this TPT, as indicated by the purple dashed line, similar to the previous studied gap-not-closing TPT driven by $U$ at $\lambda_v=0$\cite{gapopen}.
-To summarize, we present the phase diagram in \figdisp{fig:U6}(e) based on DQMC results at the lowest temperature.
-The nontrivial topology persists as an incipient QSH effect when both $U$ and $\lambda_v$ are large, following $U\sim 2\lambda_v$.
-Although a large $U$ or $\lambda_v$ can destroy topology, these effects compete with each other.
-When both terms are strong, they tend to weaken each other's impact, allowing the QSH phase induced by SOC to remain.
-Increasing $\lambda_v$ transitions the QSH phase into a BI, as indicated by the blue line in \figdisp{fig:U6}(e).
-Around this transition, an extended quasi-semimetallic region is observed, enclosed by the dashed lines in \figdisp{fig:U6}(e).
-Increasing $U$ transitions the QSH into a TriMI without closing the charge gap, as depicted by the orange line.
+Transitions from the QSH phase to either the MI or BI exhibit behavior distinct from the standard case (\figdisp{fig:nonintAF}(e)), where the valleys of different phases vanish {\it abruptly} at the phase boundary, signaling sharp charge-gap closure.
+In contrast, \figdisp{fig:U6}(a) shows that at the upper phase boundary, the valleys fade gradually before the transition, indicating an extended gapless region.
+This is supported by \figdisp{fig:U6}(d), where near transition at $\lambda_v = 2.2$, $\chi$ increases as temperature decreases, suggesting an extended quasi-semimetallic regime.
+At the lower boundary, the QSH valley persists beyond the transition, while the MI valley dominates at small $\lambda_v$, indicating a transition without closing the charge gap.
+This behavior extends the earlier findings at $\lambda_v = 0$~\cite{gapopen,Hohenadler2011,Hohenadler2012} to finite $\lambda_v$, demonstrating that such charge-gap-not-closing transitions are a generic class of topological transitions in strongly correlated systems\cite{TingxinLi,EzawaSciRep2013}.
+To summarize, the phase diagram in \figdisp{fig:U6}(e), based on DQMC simulations at the lowest temperature, reveals an incipient QSH phase at large $U$ and $\lambda_v$, in sharp contrast to the mean-field phase diagrams~\cite{JiangPRL2018,LiuPRL2024}, which predict a $z$-AFM QAH insulator.
+As $\lambda_v$ increases, the QSH phase transitions into a band insulator (blue line) through an extended quasi-semimetallic regime.
+Increasing $U$ instead drives a transition into a Mott insulator with $xy$-AFM correlations, but without closing the charge gap (orange line).
+Both transitions are continuous, one involving charge gap closure and the other accompanied by spontaneous symmetry breaking.
+These findings highlight not only a qualitatively different phase structure, but also contrasting mechanisms of topological phase transitions compared to mean-field theory.